High harmonic generation from a Bose-Einstein condensate

 Be it how it may, the two processes of HHG and BEC remained disconnect until now.
-In this work we solve this discrepancy by considering the process of HHG emitted from a BEC.
-We show that the quantum state of the harmonics encodes the information of the formation of the condensate, revealing that below the critical temperature of the Bose gas the emitted harmonics transition from a mixed to a pure quantum state.
-From a different perspective, we propose a scheme for probing Bose-Einstein condensation using intense laser pulses via the processes of high-order harmonic generation.
-With this we ultimately achieve to connect the realm of ultracold matter waves with the domain of ultrafast non-linear light generation.
+In this work we resolve this discrepancy by considering the process of HHG emitted from a BEC.
+We are particularly interested in the quantum state of the harmonics, extending existing work on resonant light scattering from a BEC, that so far only focused on the light properties, such as the number of emitted photons~\cite{lewenstein1993probing, javanainen1994optical, javanainen1995spectrum}, but never studied the quantum state of the field itself.
+We show that the quantum state of the harmonics encode the information of the formation of the condensate, revealing that below the critical temperature of Bose-Einstein condensation the emitted harmonics transition from a mixed to a pure quantum state.
+Furthermore, we show that these states can show non-classical signatures by virtue of entanglement and squeezing across all field modes.
+From a different perspective, we propose a scheme for probing Bose-Einstein condensation using ultrashort and intense laser pulses via the processes of high-order harmonic generation.
+With this we ultimately connect the realm of ultracold matter waves with the domain of ultrafast non-linear light generation.